ipfs/specs/IPIP/0000-double-hash-dht.md

 ### Provider Records Enumeration

-Enumarating the number of Provider Records in the DHT becomes trivial thank to the Double Hashing and Prefix Requests.
+Enumerating the number of Provider Records in the DHT becomes trivial thank to the Double Hashing and Prefix Requests.
 Knowledge of the preimage of the requested key isn't required anymore for a valid Kademlia request.
 An easy Provider Records Enumeration, or Approximation if crawling the complete DHT isn't an option enables a better monitoring of the DHT load and activity.

 ### Better Kademlia Routing Table Refresh

-As knowledge of the preimage of the requested key isn't necessary in the Double Hashing DHT, nodes gain the ability to request _truely_ random keys in the DHT.
+As knowledge of the preimage of the requested key isn't necessary in the Double Hashing DHT, nodes gain the ability to request _truly_ random keys in the DHT.

 Requesting random keys is necessary for the Kademlia Bucket Refresh Process.
 On refresh, if a bucket has empty slots, the node will make a request for a random forged key falling in this specific bucket.
 In the current implementation, as the prefix of a requested key is necessary, Kademlia uses a [list of precomputed preimages](https://github.com/libp2p/go-libp2p-kbucket/blob/master/bucket_prefixmap.go), 1 matching every 15-bits key prefix.
 Hence, the random forged key, is never random, its definition set is the list of precomputed preimages, and not the full keyspace.
 This can lead to degraded performance and security vulnerabilities.